christgau/wsdd/README.md

 to connect to the HTTP service for unknown reasons.
 As a workaround, run wsdd with IPv4 only.

+## Tunnel/Bridge Interface

+If tunnel/bridge interfaces like those created by OpenVPN or Docker exist, they may interfere with wsdd if executed without providing an interface that it should bind to (so it binds to all).
+In such cases, the wsdd hosts appears after wsdd has been started but it disappears when an update of the Network view in Windows Explorer is forced, either by refreshing the view or by a reboot of the Windows machine.
+To solve this issue, the interface that is connected to the network on which the host should be announced needs to be specified with the `-i/--interface` option.
+This prevents the usage of the tunnel/bridge interfaces.

+Background: Tunnel/bridge interfaces may cause Resolve requests from Windows hosts to be delivered to wsdd multiple times,´i.e. duplicates of such request are created.
+If wsdd receives such a request first from a tunnel/bridge it uses the transport address (IP address) of that interface and sends the response via unicast.
+Further duplicates are not processed due to the duplicate message detection which is based on message UUIDs.
+The Windows host which receives the response appears to detect a mismatch between the transport address in the ResolveMatch message (which is the tunnel/bridge address) and the IP of the sending host/interface (LAN IP, e.g.).
+Subsequently, the wsdd host is ignored by Windows.

 # Contributing

 Contributions are welcome.
 Please ensure PEP8 compliance when submitting